browserengineering/book/book/visual-effects.md

         return (None, None)
 ```

-Then paint it (we need to `Save` before rotating, to only rotate
+Then we need paint it into the display list (we need to `Save` before rotating,
-the element and its subtree, not the rest of the output):
+to only rotate the element and its subtree, not the rest of the output).
+For
+that, we'll introduce a new method `paint_visual_efects` that is called by
+`paint` for each layout object class.

 ``` {.python}
 def paint_visual_effects(node, display_list, rect):